ReproNim/reproschema/docs/index.md

 - If you want to know more about the Reproschema project, its goals and the problems it tries to solve: check out our [introduction](./01_introduction.md).

-- The Reproschema is related to the `semantic web` and relies on `linked data` and the `JSON-LD` format.
+- The Reproschema is related to the `Semantic Web` and relies on `linked data` and the `JSON-LD` format.
 If you are unfamiliar with such things, head over to our [FAQ](./98_FAQ.md).
 You do not need an in depth understanding of what those things are to use the Reproschema but some "big picture" conceptual understanding